Cimbex femoratus: Description

 Larvae are pale bluish-green, about 45 mm long and they look very similar to caterpillars.
 On the back they usually have a dark, narrow bluish longitudinal stripe.
 They can be found between June and September and feed exclusively on leaves of birch (Betula sp.)

 Distribution

 They are widespread throughout Europe and Siberia.
+Though it can also be found in Canada.

 Habitat

 These sawflies prefer areas where birch trees can be found.